Return to NZ Speedways, HOME.

 Auckland Vintage Speedway club.

-Webmaster--This is not true "speedway" but is 'Big Car- dirt track' with racing before midgets as we know them now.
+Webmaster--This was not true "speedway" but was 'Big Car- dirt track' with racing before midgets as we know them now.
 Some of the names mentioned such as AJ Roycroft and Gerry Mathieson later became involved with Western Springs when midgets started there.